Bios

 For a brief introduction, suitable for academia:

-Valerie Clayman Pye, Ph.D. is an Assistant Professor of Theatre in the School of Performing Arts and Chair of the Department of Theatre, Dance, and Arts Management at LIU Post, where she teaches acting, voice and speech, and Shakespeare in Performance.
+Valerie Clayman Pye, Ph.D. is an Associate Professor of Theatre in the School of Performing Arts and Chair of the Department of Theatre, Dance, and Arts Management at LIU Post, where she teaches acting, voice and speech, and Shakespeare in Performance.
 Valerie’s research focuses on actor training pedagogy, Shakespeare’s Globe, Shakespeare tourism, and on practice-as-research (PaR).
-Her article, “Shakespeare’s Globe: theatre architecture and the performance of authenticity” is among the most-read articles in the journal, Shakespeare.
+Her article, “Shakespeare’s Globe: theatre architecture and the performance of authenticity” is among the most-read articles in the journal Shakespeare.
 Valerie is a professional actor and director whose work has reached audiences in over twenty countries.
 Her book, Unearthing Shakespeare: Embodied Performance and the Globe (released by Routledge in January 2017) is the first book to consider how the unique properties of the reconstruction of Shakespeare’s theatre can contribute to both actor training as well as to Shakespeare in performance.
-She is the co-editor of Objectives, Obstacles, and Tactics in Practice: Perspectives on Activating the Actor (with Hillary Haft Bucs), which was released by Routledge in December 2019.
-Valerie is also co-editor of the forthcoming volume, Shakespeare and Tourism (with Robert Ormsby; Routledge 2021).
+She is the co-editor of Objectives, Obstacles, and Tactics in Practice: Perspectives on Activating the Actor (with Hillary Haft Bucs), which was released by Routledge in December 2019, and Shakespeare and Tourism (with Robert Ormsby; Routledge 2021).
+Her essays have appeared in Shakespeare, Teaching Shakespeare, PARtake: The Journal of Performance as Research, New England Theatre Journal, Theatre Topics, and several essay collections.
+Her most recent book, with Robert Myles, is Innovation & Digital Theatremaking: Rethinking Theatre with ‘The Show Must Go Online’ was released by Routledge in 2023.
+Valerie currently serves on the Governing Council of the Association for Theatre in Higher Education and is also Vice President for Conference 2024.

 For a brief introduction, suitable for practice-based projects: